Veterans benefits for post-traumatic stress disorder in the United States: Disability Benefits Questionnaire

 Mental health professionals document the results of Initial and Review PTSD C&P exams on a Disability Benefits Questionnaire (DBQ).
 VA developed Disability Benefit Questionnaires (DBQs) to streamline the VBA ratings process and thereby complete the claims process faster.
 In addition, veterans may ask their treating clinicians to complete a DBQ and possibly bypass the need for a C&P exam.
-However, it is important to note that the VA discourages their mental health clinicians from completing DBQs for their patients.
+However, the VA discourages their mental health clinicians from completing DBQs for their patients.

 Some authors have expressed concern that the DBQ symptom list (for example, Section VII on the Review PTSD DBQ) contains a series of signs, symptoms, and descriptions of functional impairment without any guidance regarding when these items should be endorsed.

 The Veterans Benefits Administration (VBA) discontinued publicly available DBQs in April 2020, explaining that the lengthy approval process for publicly available government forms often meant DBQs contained outdated information.
 In addition, VBA indicated that in recent years "... a growing industry of individuals and companies marketing the service of completing DBQs for Veterans ... [were] engaged in questionable, even fraudulent, practices ...."
 VBA's decision to remove publicly available DBQs came in the wake of a VA Office of Inspector General report that recommended the action.
 However, the U.S. Congress negated VA's decision, passing a law in December 2020 requiring the agency to post the DBQs on the VA website.